DottoreTozzi/iSpindel-TCP-Server/INSTALL_en_Raspi.md

 Enter a password for the datase user root during the configuration

-Add a user Pi to the database that has all privileges to create also the iSPindle database during setup (Password as example here: 'PiSpindle'):
+Add a user Pi to the database that has all privileges to create also the iSpindle database during setup (Password as example here: 'PiSpindle'):

 	sudo mysql --user=root mysql